Predatory Marketing Company Contracts and Tips to Break Free

 Perhaps the single biggest piece of advice I can give is to get a lawyer on your side.
 Preferably a contract lawyer who is familiar with these kinds of situations and knows all of your local laws relating to contracts, consumer protection, and predatory fees.

-Finding a Lawyer Online
+Finding A Lawyer Online

 A lawyer can help you with a variety of things, from being the one to talk directly to the company in legal terms to sending letters that are very official and backed up by actual case law.
 And, if those don't work and you still have issues, the lawyer can represent you in court when it comes time to fight.